What are the Applications of Grinding Wheels? Skip to content

 What are Grinding Wheels?

 Grinding wheels are composed of small abrasive grains held together by a bonding material.
 Each abrasive grain may be a leading edge.
 Because the grain passes over the workpiece, it cuts a little chip, leaving a smooth, accurate surface.
-As each abrasive grain becomes dull, it breaks faraway from the bonding material.
+As each abrasive grain becomes dull, it breaks farther away from the bonding material.

 Types of Grinding Bonds